Life-changing support for adults with learning disabilities, autism, physical disabilities, acquired brain injuries or mental health conditions.

 Living at this service

 We are ready to welcome a mature person aged over 60 years of age.
-The people we support here are both in their sixties and live with an acquired brain injury, learning disabilities, epilepsy, and diabetes.
+The people we support here are both in their sixties and live with an acquired brain injury and learning disabilities.

 The woman we support has a great level of independence and likes going to activities on her own.
 This includes coffee clubs, arts and craft centres, shopping and going for lunch.
 The man at Roocroft enjoys sticking to a routine.
 Once a week he goes to buy DVD’s and CD’s, as well as attending music groups and an arts and crafts club.